SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/cyclesequencing_plates.rst

 * As described for PCR plates, set the thermocycling profile, reaction cocktail, primer, date etc.
 * Save plate once complete.

-Attaching raw traces to a Cyclesequencing Plate
+Attaching raw traces to a Cycle sequencing Plate
 -----------------------------------------------

 Once cycle sequencing is complete, the raw trace files can be uploaded to the corresponding cycle sequencing plate or set of reactions.